KhronosGroup/glTF-Sample-Models/2.0/RecursiveSkeletons/README.md

 bound to multiple lengths of each skeleton.

-Using skinning in this way might be seen by some as _abusing_ the glTF format, but it's actually very useful in some circunstances, and can be used by game engines as a stress test on how to handle uncommon, -but valid- skinned meshes.
+Using skinning in this way might be seen by some as _abusing_ the glTF format, but it's actually very useful in some circumstances, and can be used by game engines as a stress test on how to handle uncommon, -but valid- skinned meshes.

 ## Animations